Following system colour scheme Selected dark colour scheme Selected light colour scheme

 • Clients have to do more work on every request to have something resembling resumable uploads.
 They would have to break the file up into multiple parts rather than just making a single POST request, and only needing to deal with the complexity if something fails.

 • Verifying hashes gets somewhat more complicated.
 AWS implements hashing multipart uploads by hashing each part, then the overall hash is just a hash of those hashes, not of the content itself.
-We need to know the actual hash of the file itself for PyPI, so we would have to reconstitute the file and read its content and hash it once it’s been fully uploaded, though we could still use the hash of hashes trick for checksumming the upload itself.
+Since PyPI needs to know the actual hash of the file itself anyway, we would have to reconstitute the file, read its content, and hash it once it’s been fully uploaded, though it could still use the hash of hashes trick for checksumming the upload itself.

-I guess one additional benefit of the S3 style multi part uploads is that you don’t have to try and do any sort of protection against parallel uploads, since they’re just supported.
+One other possible benefit of the S3 style multipart uploads is that you don’t have to try and do any sort of protection against parallel uploads, since they’re just supported.
 That alone might erase most of the server side implementation simplification.

 Source: https://github.com/python/peps/blob/main/peps/pep-0694.rst